Page created on October 6, 2018. Last updated on October 18, 2021 at 06:47

 When you stand up suddenly from a sitting or supine position, you may experience the feeling of seeing stars, feeling dizzy and losing consciousness.
-This happens when your body don’t get enough time to adapt, and the blood pressure drops.
+This happens when your body don’t get enough time to adapt, and so the blood pressure drops.

-- Hot environments (skin vasodilation)
+- Hot environments (fluid loss, skin vasodilation)

 - Diabetic neuropathy

 - Age-related reduced baroreceptor sensitivity